maxgronlund/shorten_url/README.md

 That gave me an overview of where to start.
 I decided to create an inside-out implementation of the code from the endpoints.

 ### Routing
 There are a few things I changed.
-Phoenix likes to put the API behind a path like `localhost:4000/api/SOME_PATH`, but I changed the code so the root points to the API.
+Phoenix likes to put the API behind a path like `localhost:4000/api/SOME_PATH`, I changed that so the root points to the API.
-There is a very nice [LiveDashboard](http://localhost:4000/dev/dashboard/home), so I decided to keep it as the frosting on the cake, but authorization is missing.
-There is a note in the `routes.ex` file.
+There is a very nice [LiveDashboard](http://localhost:4000/dev/dashboard/home), so I decided to keep it as the frosting on the cake<br>,the authorization is missing and it is only accessible in development.
+There is a note about that in the `routes.ex` file.

 ### Endpoint
 The interface between the controllers and the Repo.
 I removed unnecessary methods and created a new method `find_or_create_short_url`.